College of Liberal Arts & Social Sciences > Academics > Applied Diplomacy > Undergraduate > Applied Diplomacy (BA) > Major Requirements

 Content displayed from this DePaul University catalog page.

-Students are required to complete seven core courses (28 credit hours).
+Students are required to complete nine core courses (60 credit hours).
 The core courses are designed to introduce students to foundational approaches to the study of diplomatic studies, urbanism, international relations, international political economy, comparative politics and mediation.

 Students must also complete six concentration courses (24 credit hours; at least three of which must be at the 300-level) Upon declaring a concentration, students will be assigned an advisor with whom they should consult regarding course selection and experiential learning options congruent with their interests.
 Advisors also serve as mentors to the students as they apply the insights gained from their concentration courses to the work of the integrating seminar (APD 350).
 Students can choose from among of the following concentrations: